-For continuing the SFC processing, some mechanisms and enhancement of the roaming interfaces are needed to apply the same SFC policies for UE mobility cases that result in the change of routing paths for user plane traffics requiring SFC including:
+For continuing the SFC processing, some mechanisms and enhancement of the interfaces are needed to apply the same SFC policies for UE mobility cases that result in the change of routing paths for user plane traffics requiring SFC including:

 Upon UE moves within the same operator’s network depending on the applicable SFC deployments, e.g. at the 5G core network and/or Edge Hosting Environment.

-Upon UE moves with the changes of operator’s networks, e.g. from HPLMN to VPLMN for local breakout roaming scenarios, and from the same serving network to different operator’s Edge Hosting Environments.
+Upon UE moves with the changes of Edge Hosting Environments.

+Support of roaming:

+Whether and how the HPLMN can apply traffic steering policies and service function chaining polices for home routed traffic.

-For handling SFC processing based on SFC policy, the enhancement of service-based architecture will be needed for some NFs and their services, e.g. PCF, NEF, UPF, SMF, etc., as well as the corresponding interfaces and procedures for different SFC deployments.
+Whether and how the HPLMN can provide the traffic steering policies and service function chaining policies to the VPLMN providing local breakout with support of service function chaining.For handling SFC processing based on SFC policy, the enhancement of service-based architecture may be needed for some NFs and their services, e.g. PCF, NEF, UPF event exposure, SMF, etc., as well as the corresponding interfaces and procedures for different SFC deployments.
 For example:

-a UPF with SFC capabilities that can support different service functions and flexible SFC configuration for a PDU session that requires different SFC processing for applications.
+a UPF with SFC capabilities that can support flexible SFC configuration for a PDU session that requires different SFC processing for applications.